 We do not provide monetary appraisals.
 To determine the value of an object or to find an appraiser, contact the Art Dealers Association of America or the American Society of Appraisers.

 How can I donate a work of art to the Museum?

 Since its founding, the Brooklyn Museum has benefited from the generosity of the public in building its collections, and we continue to welcome gifts.
-However, not every object is right for the Museum’s collections.
+However, not every object is right for our collections.
 If we already have a work that an offered gift duplicates, or if a work would never have a chance to be exhibited, we prefer not to add it to the collection.
 Therefore we have a careful process for reviewing all gift offers.
 If you wish to offer an artwork to the Museum, please send images, along with a letter outlining your intentions, to the curatorial department in which your work would be housed.
-If you are not sure which department is appropriate, you may send offers to the attention of the Chief Curator.
+If you are not sure which department is appropriate, please send offers to the attention of the Chief Curator.
 We appreciate your generous intentions.

 Painting, Sketching, Photography, and Performance in the Museum

 Are visitors permitted to sketch in the Museum?

 Yes.
 Sketching in pencil, crayon, pastel, and charcoal is permitted in all the permanent collections of the Brooklyn Museum during our regular hours.
 The use of ink, watercolor, fountain, felt tip, or ballpoint pen is not permitted.
 Sketching is also permitted in most special exhibitions, but is restricted in ticketed exhibitions and crowded galleries.
 Get further details at our Admissions Desk.